Artificial intelligence: A real game changer

 ARTIFICIAL INTELLIGENCE (AI) HAS RIDDEN WAVES of public excitement, skepticism and fear since the 1950s.1 The skeptics, it seems, may soon be silenced.
 When ChatGPT — a language-processing chatbot capable of synthesizing reams of information and generating human-like text in response to queries — became widely available to consumers for the first time in late 2022, it was immediately apparent that a tipping point had been reached.

 Human observers agree.
-“AI is going to transform the global economy as surely as electricity and the steam engine did in their own times,” says Chris Hyzy, Chief Investment Officer for Merrill and Bank of America Private Bank.
+“AI should transform the global economy as electricity and the steam engine did in their own times,” says Chris Hyzy, Chief Investment Officer for Merrill and Bank of America Private Bank.
 Below, Hyzy and Haim Israel, head of Thematic Investing for BofA Global Research, discuss the economic and market implications of the coming AI revolution.

 Why is this finally AI’s breakthrough moment?